mmcatcd/pii-tool/README.md

 ## Usage
 For CSV and JSON files make sure the file is in the same directory as the main pii_tool.py file.

 Example usage:

-Add some rules to the rules. txt file in the Project Folder (Create your own or use some from the provided European RegEx.csv) and then:
+Add some rules to the rules.txt file in the pii_tool folder (Create your own or use some from the provided European RegEx.csv), making sure that they reflect the data in YOUR source and then:

 ```
 python3 pii_tool.py -i tests/employees.json